-- 1.1 As a fully mutual Housing Co-operative owned and controlled by our tenant members, Drumchapel Housing Co-operative recognises that tenant participation is crucial to meet the needs of our tenants and service users who are at the heart of everything we do. - 1.2 The Tenant Participation Strategy demonstrates how we engage with our tenants and service users, how we provide opportunities to participate, and how we listen to our tenants views and opinions.
+- 1.1 As a fully mutual Housing Co-operative owned and controlled by our tenant members, Drumchapel Housing Co-operative recognises that tenant participation is crucial to meet the needs of our tenants who are at the heart of everything we do.
+As well as tenants, we have applicants and others who use our services, for the purpose of this strategy when we say tenants we mean these groups too. - 1.2 The Tenant Participation Strategy demonstrates how we engage with our tenants, how we provide opportunities to participate, and how we listen to our tenants views and opinions.
 This enables tenants to influence, develop and improve our service. - 1.3 The strategy is key to our vision of "making houses into homes in an all-inclusive community".
 Our values will shape how we do business to achieve our mission and our strategic objectives, they underpin all the work that we do: